madeleinevarda/CoreTech_analysis/README.md

 ## Product Trends

 Gaming monitors and laptops are the core of elist's revenue stream.
 While these categories historically account for approximately X% of total sales, 2021 stands out with an unprecedented concentration, reaching nearly X% of all transactions.
-Notably, headphone sales, which traditionally represent X% of revenue, were completely absent in 2021, potentially indicating either a data recording oversight or supply chain disruptions affecting product availability.
+Interestingly, headphone sales, which traditionally represent X% of revenue, were completely absent in 2021, potentially indicating either a data recording oversight or supply chain disruptions affecting product availability.

 <p align='center'>
 <img width="450" alt="Screenshot 2024-10-26 130936" src="https://github.com/user-attachments/assets/ec59722d-d1c9-47e3-afab-ee07b2f51dac">
 </p>

 ## Loyalty Program
 In an aggregate of the past four years, the non-loyalty program generally outperformed the loyalty program.
 However, a closer look at the trends reveals that the loyalty program surpassed the non-loyalty program in total sales in 2021 and in Average Order Value (AOV) in 2022.
-Evidence suggests that the loyalty program's AOV has been steadily growing, whereas the non-loyalty program's AOV has shown more volatility.
+Evidence suggests that the loyalty program's AOV has been steadily growing, as opposed to the volatile non-loyalty program.

 <p align='center'>
 <img width="450" alt="Screenshot 2024-10-26 131252" src="https://github.com/user-attachments/assets/c8394569-a501-42be-a68b-ccda6701cb8b">